SaumyaSingh1/Friendvibes/README.md

 Unfollow users if their content no longer resonates with you, keeping your feed curated to your preferences.

 - ### Seamless Logout:
-When it's time to disconnect, log out securely to ensure your InstaClone experience is just the way you want it.
+When it's time to disconnect, log out securely to ensure your Friendvibes experience is just the way you want it.

 - ## Power-Packed Technologies Fueling the Magic
 - ### Frontend Enchantment: